forkunited/micro-mid/README.md

 If you don't have access to this wiki, then contact Bill for instructions on how to configure Maven.

+## Configuration ##

+You can use the *src/main/resources/mid.properties* file to configure the project to reference data and resources at locations particular to your system.
+You should *not* modify this file in-place, but instead, copy it to the top-level directory of the project, and modify it there (so that your local system-specific modifications will not be checked into the repository).
+The code is set up to automatically read the file in the top-level directory if it finds it there.

+If you are on ds9, then you can m

 ## Layout of the project ##

 ### Packages in the *src/main/java* directory ###